-Being a Londoner with all it’s crazy energy, ever changing landscapes and diverse cultures means that I am exposed to many different people and stories all the time and so often, I hear about some place or other and I long to see it for myself.
-In the past I have inter-railed across Europe as a student and then had all sorts of exciting travel experiences when I was newly working with a bit of money in my pocket.
+I love travelling.
+Being a Londoner with all its crazy energy, ever-changing landscapes and diverse cultures means that I am exposed to many different people and stories all the time and so often, I hear about some place or other and I long to see it for myself.
+In the past, I have inter-railed across Europe as a student and then had all sorts of exciting travel experiences when I was newly working with a bit of money in my pocket.
 Gradually, as I got older and earned more money, the inevitable happened and I found myself wanting more comfortable beds, hotter showers and bigger comfort breaks from the grind of corporate life.
 Travelling became more about sunbeds and being horizontal to recharge from a busy life.

 I wanted adventure again.
 I wanted to start stretching our travel legs, and I also wanted to show my family where 50% of their DNA comes from.
 You see, I am a British and raised in Blighty with Sri Lankan roots, save for a few years spent with grandparents in Colombo when I was a toddler.